rar0n/rarons-TTS-Reader/README.md

 As I found KoboldCpp TTS flunked out on longer-form text I vibe-coded this with Claude Sonnet 5 on Extra / High  and Medium effort, over now quite a few free sessions (which is awesome btw, so thanks to Anthropic for that!).

-Note: Saving as mp3 might take some time, during which time its unresponsive.
-      (usually just a few seconds, depending on size and system specs)

 Note 2: Most of the source code comments is Claude's.
 Some (not all) of the
         reasoning behind _why_ something is done is Claude's assumption and